NamrathaGrandhi/bikesharing/README.md

 ## Conclusions
-- Effect of Categorical Variables on the Dependent Variable: ​ The demand for bikes has increased from year to year. ​ Non-holiday days have a higher demand for bikes compared to holidays. ​ Among seasons, fall has the highest demand, and spring has the least demand for bikes. ​ On rainy days and during hail storms, the demand for bikes is very low compared to cloudy or partially cloudy days.
+- Effect of Categorical Variables on the Dependent Variable: ​ -The demand for bikes has increased from year to year. ​ -Non-holiday days have a higher demand for bikes compared to holidays. ​ -Among seasons, fall has the highest demand, and spring has the least demand for bikes. ​ -On rainy days and during hail storms, the demand for bikes is very low compared to cloudy or partially cloudy days.
-- Importance of Using drop_first=True During Dummy Variable Creation: ​ To represent a variable with n categories, only n-1 dummy variables are needed. ​ Dropping the first dummy variable avoids multicollinearity.
+- Importance of Using drop_first=True During Dummy Variable Creation: ​ -To represent a variable with n categories, only n-1 dummy variables are needed. ​ Dropping the first dummy variable avoids multicollinearity.
-- Correlation of Numerical Variables with the Target Variable: ​ Temperature (temp) has the highest correlation with the target variable (cnt).
+- Correlation of Numerical Variables with the Target Variable: ​ -Temperature (temp) has the highest correlation with the target variable (cnt).
 - Validation of Linear Regression Assumptions: ​
-	The model is validated by checking R-squared and Adjusted R-squared values, P-values of features, and Variance Inflation Factor (VIF). ​ Features with high P-values and high VIF are dropped iteratively to improve the model
+	-The model is validated by checking R-squared and Adjusted R-squared values, P-values of features, and -Variance Inflation Factor (VIF). ​ Features with high P-values and high VIF are dropped iteratively to improve the model
 - Top 3 Features Contributing to Bike Demand: ​
-	The top 3 features are:
+	-The top 3 features are:
-		Atemp (feels-like temperature) ​
+		-Atemp (feels-like temperature) ​
-		Year (yr) ​
+		-Year (yr) ​
-		Winter (season)
+		-Winter (season)

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->